rebekahswistun/elxncda2019-read/README.md

 # elxncda2019-read
-Read elxn cad 2019 data with option to filter on advanced polling
+Read elxn cad 2019 data into R with option to filter on advanced polling